 The Walking Anthropologist

-P.S People who travel change the world.
+P.S People who travel content and Understand the world.

 P.P.S The beauty of this pandemic is that it has FORCED PEOPLE TO REALISE just how connected this world really is!